Best Wine for Peruvian Food at La Mar SF

 For Krzysztof, the provenance of the uni can be compared in significance to the concept of terroir for wine.

-The 2021 Little Sister Sauvignon Blanc paired nicely with the oyster lending it a floral characteristic.
-The dish was extravagant in its use of high quality ingredients and the flavors were magnified by the Sauv Blanc, truly one of the best wines to pair with seafood.
+The 2021 Little Sister Sauvignon Blanc paired nicely with the oyster, lending it a floral characteristic.
+The dish was extravagant in its use of high-quality ingredients, and the flavors were magnified by the Sauv Blanc, truly one of the best wines to pair with seafood.

 3rd Course: Los Tres Socios with Dry Gewurztraminer

-The 2021 Calandrelli Vineyard Dry Gewurztraminer which was paired with Ahi tuna collar, Alaskan halaszk halibut cheeks, Hiramasa belly, glazed with nikkei sauce, served on green peas puree.
-This German style wine has aromas of rose petals and lychee.
+The 2021 Calandrelli Vineyard Dry Gewurztraminer was paired with Ahi tuna collar, Alaskan halaszk halibut cheeks, Hiramasa belly, glazed with nikkei sauce, served on green peas puree.
+This German-style wine has aromas of rose petals and lychee.
 But don’t be fooled.
-It is not sweet, and is made bone dry, in Alsatian style.
+It is not sweet and is made bone dry, in an Alsatian style.

 The meatiness of the fish – which had a spicy barbecue flavor courtesy of the glazed Nikkei sauce – paired quite nicely with the Dry Gewurztraminer, a favorite among guests at Halleck Vineyard Sonoma County Wine Tastings.